Meinhard Doelle: Academic career

 Meinhard Doelle served as a professor of law at Dalhousie University, as well as their associate dean of research.
 He also previously served as the chair in Marine Environmental Protection at the World Maritime University in Malmö, Sweden.
 Among his book publications, he was the co-author of the Carswell textbook Environmental Law: Cases and Materials.
 He is known for his research on energy law and environmental law, including the impact of policy on climate change.
 He also previously served as the Chair of the Marine & Environmental Law Institute at Dalhousie.
-He co-authored the 2021 book Research Handbook on Climate Change Law and Loss & Damage with Sara L. Seck, a fellow professor at Dalhousie Law.

 Career as a lawyer

-In 2007 he founded the non-profit environmental law organization East Coast Environmental Law Association, and was previously the executive director of the Clean Nova Scotia Foundation.
-Doelle is perhaps best known for his role as the drafter of the Environment Act, legislation for the Government of Nova Scotia in 1995.
+Doelle was previously the executive director of the Clean Nova Scotia Foundation.
+He is perhaps best known for his role as the drafter of the Environment Act, legislation for the Government of Nova Scotia in 1995.
 He was also an advisor on the 1992 federal legislation Canadian Environmental Assessment Act, and a non-governmental member of the Canadian delegation to the United Nations climate change negotiations from 2000 to 2006.
 In 2013 he was appointed to a panel to overhaul the Province of Nova Scotia's policies on aquaculture.